dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 smooth movement in their graphics, so the general unevenness of motion masks the slight judder resulting from the 60/70 Hz mismatch.

-For reference, these are the refresh rates of the graphics standards emulated by DOSBox Staging:
+These are the refresh rates of the graphics standards emulated by DOSBox Staging:

 | Graphics standard     | Refresh rate                                                                     |